Program

 Assist in running a Bike Ed program in your child’s school.

-Anyone can teach Bike Ed, if you are a teacher, parent or member of the community interested in becoming a Bike Ed instructor you can undertake the Bike Ed instructor training.
+Anyone can teach Bike Ed, if you are a teacher, parent or member of the community interested in becoming a Bike Ed instructor you can undertake the Bike Ed instructor training to become an accredited trainer.
 If you don’t want to lead the Bike Ed training, you can still support the instructors/teachers by volunteering your time and assisting them to deliver Bike Ed in schools and the community.
-Instructor training is currently available through the cycling safe website and the training program will be updated after we have finalised the new training content and accreditation process (see below question).
+The Bike Ed Instructor Training is available through an ‘Expression of Interest’ process.
+Schools and community organisations are encouraged to apply for a funded training position.
+Note: the funded positions cover the cost of the training but excludes costs to cover replacement teachers/staff.

 Master trainers are qualified people who train people such as PE teachers, schools staff, parents etc to become accredited Bike Ed instructors.

-Bicycle trailers are available for hire throughout the state (link back to the section in website content)
+Bicycle trailers are available for hire throughout the state.
+Bookings are essential.